What does it mean to take a long position? Learn how this investment strategy works and how investors use it to profit.

 The difference between long and short positions

 While many investors choose to go long on stocks, it’s also possible to short a stock.
-Shorting a stock is a type of investment strategy that is considered the opposite of taking a long position.
-To short a stock, an investor would borrow funds from a broker and bet that a company’s shares will go down.
+Short selling a stock is a type of investment strategy that is considered the opposite of taking a long position.
+To take a short position, an investor would borrow funds from a broker and bet that a company’s shares will go down.

 As Investopedia notes, the basic difference between these two investing methods is that long positions are those that are owned, while short positions are those that are owed.
 A simple long stock position is bullish and anticipates growth, while a short stock position is bearish.

-Theoretically, shorting a stock has a higher risk than taking a long position, as it involves using borrowed money to trade a stock or another asset that could increase in price.
+Theoretically, a short sale has a higher risk than taking a long position, as it involves using borrowed money to trade a stock or another asset that could increase in price.
 Taking a long position also has risks, but they are defined — when going long on a stock, investors can only lose their premium.